-- Weight loss medications like Wegovy and Ozempic are typically covered under group health insurance plans, not personal plans.
+- Weight loss medications are typically covered under group health insurance plans.
 Coverage is often subject to prior authorization and medical necessity criteria

 - Insurers usually require documentation such as BMI thresholds, proof of failed lifestyle changes, and sometimes step therapy to approve weight loss medications under group plans

-- Major insurers like Manulife, Canada Life, Blue Cross, and GreenShield may cover weight loss medications, but approval is often contingent on plan specifics, such as prior authorization and medical justification
+- Major insurers like Manulife, Canada Life, Blue Cross, and GreenShield may cover weight loss medications, but approval is often contingent on plan specifics

 Obesity affects more than 26% of Canadian adults and has been recognized as a chronic disease by the Canadian Medical Association since 2015.
-Its impact goes far beyond physical health—Canada loses an estimated $21.7 billion annually in indirect costs such as reduced workforce participation and lost productivity.
+As demand for effective weight loss treatments continues to grow, medications like Ozempic and Wegovy have surged in popularity.

-- Wegovy (semaglutide 2.4mg): Approved by Health Canada for chronic weight management.
-Coverage is emerging, primarily in group plans, and usually requires prior authorization or special criteria
+- Wegovy (semaglutide 2.4 mg): Approved for chronic weight management.
+Coverage is gradually emerging in select group plans, but typically requires strict eligibility criteria such as BMI thresholds.

-- Contrave (naltrexone/bupropion): Approved for weight loss.
-May be covered under some group health plans, but typically needs prior authorization
+- Saxenda (liraglutide): Approved for weight loss.
+May be covered under some group plans, but availability is limited and often subject to medical review and approval.

 - Ozempic (semaglutide 1mg): Approved for type 2 diabetes.
 Most insurers cover it only for diabetes, not for weight loss.
 Exceptions may be made for weight-related comorbidities under strict criteria.

 - Mounjaro (tirzepatide): Approved for diabetes, not weight loss.
-Covered for diabetes under prior authorization.
-Off-label use for weight loss is not typically reimbursed
+Covered for diabetes only.
+Off-label use for weight loss is not typically reimbursed.

 - Rybelsus (oral semaglutide): Approved for diabetes.
-Coverage is limited to diabetic use only
+Coverage is limited to diabetic use and may not extend to weight loss.

-- Prior authorization: A pre-approval process where the insurer reviews medical information before agreeing to cover a medication
+- Prior authorization: A pre-approval process where the insurer reviews your medical information before agreeing to cover the medication

-- Proof of medical necessity: Documentation from a healthcare provider showing that a specific treatment is essential for the patient’s health
+- Proof of medical necessity: Documentation from a healthcare provider confirming that the treatment is essential for your health

-- BMI thresholds or comorbidity documentation: Medical evidence showing a patient has a high BMI (typically 30+) or related health conditions like diabetes or hypertension
+- BMI thresholds or comorbidities: Medical evidence showing a patient has a high BMI (typically 30+) or related health conditions like diabetes or hypertension

 - Step therapy: A cost-control measure requiring patients to try lower-cost or first-line treatments before approving newer or more expensive drugs

-Are weight loss medications covered by provincial health coverage plans in Canada?
+Why aren’t weight loss medications widely covered in Canada?

 Which Canadian insurance companies cover weight loss medications?